 - Essays & much more

-I get to see a lot of people assume that editors and proofreaders are the same people.
+I get to see many people assume that editors and proofreaders are the same people.

 Well, surprise, surprise!
 It isn’t.

-Both of them work in two different stages of the revision process for any written document.
+Both of them works in two different stages of the revision process for any written document.

-If I talk about editing, then it is a process which is done as soon as you finish your first draft.
+If I talk about editing, then it is a process done after finishing your first draft.

 In this, normally you reread your document to see if it is well-organized, paragraphs have a smooth transition, whether the structure of the written content is good or not.

-Once, all is done, then you proofread it to check for any typos, spelling & grammatical errors.
+Once, finished, you need to proofread it to check for any typos, spelling & grammatical errors.

 Making money as a proofreader varies with experience.
 If you are a beginner, you will make around $10 per hour.